FollettSchoolSolutions/perfmon4j/readme.txt

 Changes

 ** Next Version

 - Now the LogFilter will include the HTTP method in the log output for each web request.
   To disable this new behavior you can set the system property web.org.perfmon4j.servlet.PerfMonFilter.SKIP_HTTP_METHOD_ON_LOG_OUTPUT=true

+- The LogFilter will now mask any parameter that includes password in the parameter name regardless of case.

 ** 1.5.1 - 2020-08-21